 After Our Client realized the had been moved into the infested apartment, they searched for a bed bug lawyer for compensation.
 They found Whitney, LLP’s bed bug lawyers in Baltimore on Google, read our reviews, and called us.

-After reviewing their lease, photographs and a Free Consultation, we accepted the case.
+After reviewing their lease, photographs and a Legal Consultation, we accepted the case.

 Our lawyers for bed bugs filed the lawsuit in Baltimore City.
 As part of the litigation process, we obtained the Landlord’s pest control records and contacted the prior tenants.